 Four media timeouts each quarter, lasting approximately three minutes each, plus additional breaks after the first and third quarters (three-and-a-half minutes each), add up to nearly an hour of real time.
 And that’s not including the 20-minute break at halftime.
 All of which explains why high-profile FBS games can last close to four hours from opening kickoff to final whistle.

-But Defee prides himself on staying focused during stoppages.
+But Defee took pride in staying focused during stoppages.
 “That’s something I feel really, really strongly about,” he says.
-“I believe in that old saying that ‘Idle time is the devil’s workshop,’ and so during media timeouts, I always want to stay in the moment.”
+“I believe in that old saying that ‘Idle time is the devil’s workshop,’ and so during media timeouts, I always wanted to stay in the moment.”

 Stay busy during a timeout

 It should be noted that the crew stays busy during a timeout.

 While Defee remained at his post behind the offense, there was communication going on between crew members.